Watch Save Mt Major Video - Alton Bay NH

 Watching boats on the lake is a common pastime from the summit, and the biggest boat of all is the M/S Mount Washington.
 It’s route to Alton Bay takes it past the mountain on Sundays and Thursdays during the summer at about 11 AM, departing the docks at about 11:30 AM.
 Check cruisenh.com for schedule changes.

 Then-landowner George Phippen built a stone hut for hikers on the summit in 1925, but the roof blew off the next winter.
 A stronger roof lasted two winters before blowing off in the spring of 1928.
-The stone walls reamain to this day and still provide shelter from the wind for hikers on the summit.
+The stone walls reamain to this day and still provide shelter from the wind for hikers year round on the summit.

 Quick trail facts: